 Your insurance policy is designed to protect you from substantial loss when an unexpected event occurs.
 While the cheapest coverage may seem enticing, it should at least offer standard protection for your home and attached buildings, possessions inside the home, and liability coverage.

 Sadly, many homeowners don’t learn about the limits of their homeowner’s policy until they attempt to file a claim.
-Floods and earthquakes are two common disasters that many homeowners mistakenly believe they’re covered for.
+Floods and earthquakes are two common disasters that many homeowners mistakenly believe are covered.
 When you understand the limits of your policy, you have the opportunity to purchase additional coverage to fill these gaps and keep your new home fully protected.

 Your home inspection is the one opportunity you have to learn about potential damage or wear that could alert you to repairs that need to be taken care of to avoid major expenses in the future.
 Your home inspection may also help you learn about repairs that could make you eligible for discounts on your home insurance.